mrichar1/clipster/README.md

                         CRITICAL
   -p, --primary         Query, or write STDIN to, the PRIMARY clipboard.
   -c, --clipboard       Query, or write STDIN to, the CLIPBOARD clipboard.
-  -d, --daemon          Launch the daemon.
+  -d, --daemon          Launch the daemon (runs in foreground).
   -s, --select          Launch the clipboard history selection window.
   -o, --output          Output last selection from history.
 (See -n and -S).
   -i, --ignore          Instruct daemon to ignore next update to clipboard.